eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/dataplatform/application-full.md

 ***Property: authorization.abox.prefix***

 Use this property to set the namespace of URIs created by DataPlatform.
-**Note:** If you change this property, you also need to change the corresponding shape definitions for access conditions (more precisely, the URI template), as well as existing URI descriptions and existing access conditions.
+**Note:** If you change this property, you also need to change the corresponding shape definitions for access conditions (i.e., the URI template), as well as existing URI descriptions and existing access conditions.

 | Category | Value |